keenanromain/DecemberCal/README.md

 ## Read-Service (Go)

 The **read-service** is the Query side of the CQRS architecture.
 It is highly optimized for fast, read-heavy workloads.
+It waits for the postgres container to become healthy before booting and it exposes the internal server on 4001, making the read API available at `http://localhost:4001`.

 ### Overview